If you’re lost, stuck, and confused in your life, you aren’t alone.

 Once you get rid of all the unnecessary things in your life, it’ll be easier to discover what you truly value and want out of in life.

-Something that was pivotal in my journey towards clarity was starting a journaling practice.
+Something that was pivotal in my journey towards clarity was practicing self-reflection and starting a journaling practice.

 - Discovered that I always knew what I wanted to do, but it was blocked out by my limiting beliefs